Camping Hacks Part4

 Here's what you need to make your own refillable soap dispenser.
 Just put a few squirts of liquid castile soap in the bottle, fill the bottle with water, and give a few pumps to get things going.

 This wonderful liquid castile soap comes in a variety of scents.
-My favorite is the Citrus Orange.
+My favorite is the Peppermint.

 Camping hack #19